boredhero/fg-scripts/README.md

 1. Plug in wired ethernet connection to nuc/make sure VM has internet connectrion
 2. Boot up with vanilla arch installer (I will eventually make a custom ISO with the scripts already there)
+  * You can find the correct arch linux latest ISO [here](https://www.archlinux.org/download/).
+    * If you use Linux or Mac OS, you'll want to `dd if=ISO_NAME.iso of=/dev/sdX status=progress`
+    * If you use Windows, I strongly recommend using [Rufus](https://rufus.ie/) to prepare your bootable flash drive.
 3. `curl -O https://raw.githubusercontent.com/boredhero/fg-scripts/master/fg.sh && chmod +x fg.sh && ./fg.sh`
 4. The installer should handle the rest.
 Please attend the installer as you will need to confirm internet connection and enter the passwords for the root and non-root user during the installation.
 It will pause and wait when it reaches these points.
 A workaround is being worked on.